Blazemeter/jmeter-http2-plugin/README.md

 3. Configure the sampler URL + client behavior (profile/protocols) as described below.
 4. Add timers, assertions, listeners, etc.

+> [!NOTE]
-_**NOTE:** Where possible the sampler aligns with behaviors you know from JMeter’s **HTTP Request**.
-There are deliberate differences wherever multi-protocol negotiation, QUIC, or the Jetty client requires them._
+> Where possible the sampler aligns with behaviors you know from JMeter’s **HTTP Request**.
+There are deliberate differences wherever multi-protocol negotiation, QUIC, or the Jetty client requires them.

 ## Configuring the sampler